 Does GeForce RTX 3080 Need All 3×8 pins?

-Yes, the GeForce RTX 3080 graphics card requires all three 8-pin power connectors to the power supply unit (PSU) to operate correctly.
-This is because the RTX 3080 is a high-performance graphics card requiring significant power.
-Therefore, the three 8-pin connectors must give the card enough force to perform at its full potential.
+The GeForce RTX 3080 graphics card requires all three 8-pin power connectors to correctly operate the power supply unit (PSU).
+This high-performance graphics card requires significant power, so the three 8-pin connectors must give the card enough force to perform at its full potential.

 Using fewer than the required number of power connectors can cause the card to underperform or even result in instability or damage to the GPU or the system as a whole.
-Therefore, it is recommended to use all three 8-pin power connectors provided with the RTX 3080 to ensure that the power supply unit is rated for sufficient wattage to support the GPU’s power requirements.
+Therefore, it is recommended that all three 8-pin power connectors provided with the RTX 3080 be used to ensure that the power supply unit is rated for sufficient wattage to support the GPU’s power requirements.

 NVIDIA recommends a minimum power supply of 750 watts for the card, which should provide enough power to all three connectors.